talhaorak/folder2file/README.md

 ## Features

-- Convert folder structures to JSON or Markdown format
+- Convert folder structures to JSON, Markdown or text format
 - Option to remove unnecessary newlines from file contents
+- Option to skip binary files' content
+- Option to skip file contents entirely
+- Option to include hidden files and folders
+- Option to use rules from a .gitignore file

 ### Local Installation